aditya-arjun/CardGameClient/README.md

 Presenting the Card Game Client, designed and developed at PennApps XX!

 The Card Game Client is a way to play any card game with a standard 54 Card deck remotely by transmitting interactions between all participating players.
 Players can create a room or join an existing room with a central card deck.
-Interactions with the central deck, such as a user playing a card are sent to all other users and displayed for them in real time.
+Interactions with the central deck (such as a user playing a card) are sent to all other users and displayed for them in real time.

 The Card Game Client has a deal function, reset game function, and built-in chat to facilitates easy interaction between users, which allows the client to be flexible and play a wide variety of different games.